Z-Wave-Me/zwave-smarthome/README.md

 ## v1.2.0
 #### New features
 - Enhanced display on mobile devices and tablets.
+- Added the ability to customize the device from Devices/Manage
 - Backup and restore.
+- Redirect to the APP detail after module instalation.
 - Rating of the Apps.
 - Improved modal windows and dropdowns.
 - Remember me checkbox on the login page.